IHE/pharm-mpd/input/pagecontent/usecases.md

-The use cases this profile intends to support are described here.
-For each case, the variation is:
+The use cases this profile intends to support are described here. ses to different variations and patterns,

 ## Basic Flow(s)

 1. Simple prescription and dispense
+In the most simple workflow, there is one prescription created in one step, and a dispense by a pharmacist selected by the patient, or even a designated pharmacy, as is common in hospital pharmacy.
+This use case is very simple in terms of workflow and serves as the basis for the following patterns and variations:

-## Workflow Concepts
+## Workflow: Related Concepts

 1. Status management
+   Status management is and important aspect
 1. Medication overview
 1. Adverse drug events
 1. Lists - admission and discharge
 1. Grouping

 ## Order initiation